let-sh/docs/content/en/index.md

 lets login
 ```

-### Then clone example project and deploy with a single command line
+### Clone your project from the repository you desire and use a single command line to deploy

 <code-group>
   <code-block label="static" active>